jcccaz/carloscasabianca.github.io/leak.md

 Generative UI / "Liquid" Interfaces

 **hypothesis:**
-The interface should not be static.
+Websites feel dead.
+They sit there waiting for clicks.
-It should adapt to the user's intent in real-time.
+The interface should change based on what I'm trying to do right now.

 **current status:**
-Gathering signal.
+Thinking about it.
-Prototype pending.
+No code yet.